 Elon Musk claims he has ‘formed’ his own political party after fallout with Trump: ‘Give you back your freedom’

-Elon Musk says he has formed a new political party as his feud with President Donald Trump escalates.
+Elon Musk says he has formed a new political party amid his ongoing feud with President Donald Trump.

+The billionaire has argued that the legislation, which the president signed into law on Friday, will increase the deficit by trillions.

+After 65 percent of respondents voted “yes” on his poll, Musk says he’s following through.

-“By a factor of 2 to 1, you want a new political party and you shall have it,” Musk wrote a day after posting the poll.
+“By a factor of 2 to 1, you want a new political party and you shall have it,” Musk wrote Saturday afternoon.
 “When it comes to bankrupting our country with waste & graft, we live in a one-party system, not a democracy.”

 “Today, the America Party is formed to give you back your freedom,” he added.

+The bill provides sweeping tax cuts — particularly to wealthy Americans — while curbing access to Medicaid and food assistance programs for millions of people.
+The legislation also provides billions more for defense and immigration enforcement.

-Musk sparked a public feud with Trump last month over the “Big, Beautiful Bill,” claiming it would increase government spending by $2.5 trillion.
-The billionaire spent several months this year leading the Department of Government Efficiency as a “special government employee.”
-The agency laid off hundreds of thousands of federal employees and even dismantled the U.S. Agency for International Development.
+Musk, once known as Trump’s “First Buddy,” sparked a public feud with the president last month over the bill, arguing it will increase the budget deficit by $2.5 trillion.

-“I’m sorry, but I just can’t stand it anymore,” Musk wrote on June 3.
+“I’m sorry, but I just can’t stand it anymore,” Musk wrote of Trump’s bill on June 3.
 “This massive, outrageous, pork-filled Congressional spending bill is a disgusting abomination.”

+Musk spent several months this year leading the Department of Government Efficiency’s efforts to slash government spending.
+Under his leadership, DOGE laid off hundreds of thousands of federal employees, hollowed out several agencies and terminated thousands of government contracts and grants.

-Musk doubled down a few days later, calling the legislation the “Big Ugly Bill.
-He also flirted with the idea of a new political party that “actually represents the 80 percent in the middle.”
+Musk doubled down on June 5, calling the legislation the “Big Ugly Bill.”
+The billionaire also flirted with the idea of forming a new political party, but didn’t offer specifics.

+Musk wrote: “Is it time to create a new political party in America that actually represents the 80% in the middle?”

 Trump hit back on Truth Social, accusing Musk of going “crazy” because he “took away his [electric vehicle] mandate.”
-Less than an hour later, Musk alleged that Trump appears in the unreleased Epstein Files.
+Less than an hour later, Musk escalated the feud and alleged that Trump appears in the unreleased Epstein Files.

+“Time to drop the really big bomb: @realDonaldTrump is in the Epstein files,” Musk wrote.
+“That is the real reason they have not been made public.
+Have a nice day, DJT!”

-The feud appeared to die down after a few days.
-Musk expressed “regret” on June 11 for the posts he made about the president, while Trump said he could be open to reconciliation.
+The pair exchanged a few more jabs until June 6, when tensions seemed to ease.
+Musk expressed “regret” on June 11 for the posts he made about the president, while Trump revealed he had “no hard feelings” toward Musk.

-But things reignited this week when Musk pledged to primary Republicans who vote in favor of the bill.
+The peace didn’t last long, though.
+This week, Musk pledged to fund primary challengers running against Republicans who supported the bill.

-“Every member of Congress who campaigned on reducing government spending and then immediately voted for the biggest debt increase in history should hang their head in shame!” the billionaire wrote.
+“Every member of Congress who campaigned on reducing government spending and then immediately voted for the biggest debt increase in history should hang their head in shame!” the billionaire wrote on Monday.

 “And they will lose their primary next year if it is the last thing I do on this Earth,” he added.

+Nearly every Republican in Congress voted to pass the bill, with just three senators and two representatives joining Democrats in voting against it.

-Trump responded the next day by saying he would “take a look at” deporting Elon Musk to South Africa, where he was born and raised for several years.
+Trump responded by threatening to cut of the billions of dollars in federal subsidies Musk’s companies receive.
+The president also threatened to “take a look at” deporting Elon Musk to South Africa, where he was born and raised for several years.

 Join our commenting forum